Blood in poo: Causes and diagnosis

 Blood in poo is one of the symptoms the NHS has highlighted in its 'Be Clear on Cancer' campaigns, as it may be a sign of bowel cancer.

-Although people are unlikely to talk about it, blood in poo is relatively common, affecting around 1 in 10 people in the UK.
+Although people are unlikely to talk about it, it is relatively common, affecting around 1 in 10 people in the UK.

-There are several other possible reasons for blood in poo, but you should seek medical advice if you experience this so the cause can be diagnosed.
+There are several other possible reasons for seeing blood when using the toilet, but you should seek medical advice if you experience this so the cause can be diagnosed.

 Causes of blood in poo

-There may be tiny amounts of blood in poo that can't be seen with the eye, or it may be obvious.
-Some blood in poo may make it look very dark like tar.
+There may be tiny amounts of blood that can't be seen with the eye, or it may be obvious, sometimes looking like very dark like tar.

 Whichever it is, it indicates bleeding somewhere in the digestive tract.